AstroMined/debtonator/docs/active_context.md

    - Always validate data through schemas before passing to repositories
    - Include test cases for validation errors
    - Use clear comments to mark each step in test methods for readability

-3. **Schema Factory Design**
-   - Provide reasonable defaults for all non-required fields
-   - Use type hints for parameters and return values
-   - Document parameters, defaults, and return types
-   - Allow overriding any field with **kwargs
-   - Return validated schema instances, not dictionaries
-   - Implement factories for all primary and related schemas

 4. **SQLAlchemy Query Optimization**
    - Use selectinload for one-to-many relationships